aramis-lab/clinica/docs/PreparingYourData.md

 1. A dataset that follows the [BIDS standard](http://bids.neuroimaging.io/).
 2. A file (named by default ``subject_sessions_list.tsv``) with the list of all the available sessions for each subject.

-This page explains how to obtain a BIDS compliant dataset and the file `subject_sessions_list.tsv`.
+This page explains how to obtain a [BIDS](glossary.md#bids) compliant dataset and the file `subject_sessions_list.tsv`.

 ## Dataset BIDS compliant

-[BIDS](http://bids.neuroimaging.io/) is a standard for organizing neuroimaging data and it has been also adopted by the Aramis team.
+[BIDS](http://bids.neuroimaging.io/) is a standard for organizing neuroimaging data, and it has been also adopted by the Aramis team.

 The pipelines used by command line work only if you give as input a BIDS compliant dataset.
 So, if your dataset doesn't follow this standard, you will need to convert to it.